 As indicated previously, Mediolanum defines Group Embedded Value to include the impact of marking to market, where appropriate, other assets and liabilities relating to non-covered business, the elimination of intangible assets such as goodwill and the inclusion of the value of in-force asset management and Italian banking businesses.
-Two years ago, Mediolanum changed the methodology used in the valuation of its participation in Mediobanca in order to be consistent with the IFRS accounts where an independent assessment is consolidated using the net equity method.
+Starting from the valuation as at December 31, 2011, Mediolanum changed the methodology used in the valuation of its participation in Mediobanca in order to be consistent with the IFRS accounts where an independent assessment is consolidated using the net equity method.
 Furthermore during 2013 Mediolanum S.p.A. acquired Mediolanum Assicurazioni S.p.A. that is consolidated in the 2013 embedded value as non-covered business at its IFRS net equity.
-For the 2013 Group Embedded Value there has been also a change in banking business valuation due to exclusion of the deposit accounts business from the value of in-force and new business.